-NLP – Enables you to create your life the way that you want it
+NLP will help you to create (& recreate) your life the way that you want it.

-NLP – Provides an understanding of how people think & act and so enables you to influence others
+NLP gives you a process to achieve your desired outcomes.
+NLP provides an understanding of how people think & act and so enables you to influence others

 How would you like to be able to:

 - control your own state of mind?

 Do you think that your life would be enhanced by being able to understand:

 - what motivates people?

 - how to motivate people by your use of language and how you act?

 - how what you say and do influences others in a positive and negative way?

 That is what NLP enables you to do